blazegraph/database/blazegraph-tgz/README.md

 ```
 bin/   #Scripts and other utilities
-conf   #Configuration files for Journal properties, logging, and startup
+conf/   #Configuration files for Journal properties, logging, and startup
-data   #data directory.
+data/   #data directory.
 The journal properties must be configured to use this.
-lib    #Java libraries
+lib/    #Java libraries
-log    #Log file.
+log/    #Log file.
 The default is blazegraph.out
-pid    #pid file
+pid/    #pid file
-war    #web application sources for the Blazegraph Workbench
+war/    #web application sources for the Blazegraph Workbench
 ```

+## Configuring the init.d script ##

+TODO

+### Configuring to run as a non-root user ###

+TODO